Background Research Made Easy

 You can’t look up an SSN for someone else unless they have been deceased for more than 3 years using the Social Security Death Index (and many searchable databases will not show you the SSN until 10 years after death).
 It is possible to check whether an SSN is valid as long as you have the complete number and - if you’re trying to find out your own SSN - the Social Security Administration can help.

-For 20 years, USA Trace has been helping to find people in the US with social security number search and background checks.
+For over 20 years, USA Trace has been helping to find people in the US with social security number search and background checks.
 Using national investigative database searches for public records, USA Trace has helped thousands of customers find people by name, reverse phone number, perform SSN trace/background checks, check criminal records and much more.

 Now, we've added the power of one of the largest, most powerful public records search engines to our SSN Search and Background Check service to provide free, instant search results!
 Combing through billions of up-to-the-minute records, you can expect to receive the same in-depth information you'd get from a private investigator.